Our deepest sympathies

 Although a Funeral is not a Sacrament, it is a special and specific liturgy designed to give God thanks for the life of a person, to say farewell, and to pray for the deceased person.

 At the end of our life we go to God.
 A Funeral liturgy involves praying for the deceased person that God may grant him or her a merciful judgment.
-Sorrow, grief and heartache, should be experienced within a caring community - we are a church after all - and a Funeral liturgy is the most appropriate way of caring for the deceased, whilst at the same time giving the community an opportunity to pay their respects too.
+Sorrow, grief and heartache, should be experienced within the context of caring community - we are a church after all - and a Funeral liturgy is the most appropriate way of caring for the deceased, whilst at the same time giving the community an opportunity to pay their respects too.
 That's also why the body of person who has died is always buried in a dignified public place, or their ashes reserved in a dignfied public place.

 The Priest in the liturgy always represents Jesus Christ - the Good Shepherd.
 And it's the Good Shepherd that leads his flock (us) to green pastures (eternal life).
 As Jesus died and rose again, so this is our prayer for our loved ones.